Towards Logarithmic GLSM: The r-spin case: Moduli of twisted stable log maps

 \subsection{Relative boundedness of twisted log maps}

-The boundedness of stable log maps without orbifold structures has been proved in \cite{Ch14, AC14, GS13} under certain assumptions.
-The general situation is proved in \cite{ACMW17} by reducing to the case of \cite{AC14}.
+The boundedness of stable log maps without orbifold structures has been proved in \cite{Ch14, AC14, GS13} under certain assumptions, and in \cite[Theorem~1.1.1]{ACMW17} in full generality by reducing to the case of \cite{AC14}.
 For our purposes, we will only consider the Deligne--Faltings case of rank one in the orbifold situation.

 Consider the forgetful morphism of log algebraic stacks

 where $\fM(\ul{Y},\ul{\beta})$ has the canonical log structure from its universal curve.
 For each strict morphism $W \to \fM(\ul{Y},\beta)$, consider the projection